Solved problems for the moment of inertia.

 The First solved problem for a given rectangle.

 We will solve our first problem, problem # 1.
-We have x and y axes, but we have a rectangular section. with width=0.40m.
-And the height is 0.60 m.
+We have x and y axes as shown in the next slide, and also we have a rectangular section with width=0.40m and the height is 0.60 m.
 This rectangle is apart from the y-axis by a distance of 0.20 m.

 We have our X and Y external axes.
-As we know that I x = the Ixg+ the area *(y^2).
+As we know Ix = Ixg+ the product of area *(y^2).

 Ax^2g=(0.40)(0.60)(0.20+0.50.40)^2=0.0384m4.
 The final Iy=(0.0032+0.0384)=0.0416m4.